Use Calculate Z-Score

 Usage notes

-Calculate Z-score can be found using the Action button Action under How is it distributed? on the Find answers tab.
+To access Calculate Z-Score, click the Action button Action under How is it distributed on the Find answers tab.
 The input layer can be a point, a line, or an area layer.

-A number field must be chosen as the field to calculate the z-score.
-The number field will be used in the equation (number-average)/standard_deviation.
+A number field must be specified as the field to calculate the z-score.
+The number field is used in the (number-average)/standard_deviation equation.

-Optionally, you can enter mean and standard deviation values.
-If you don't enter values, the mean and standard deviation will be calculated for you.
+You can provide mean and standard deviation values.
+If you don't provide values, the mean and standard deviation is automatically calculated.